natcap/invest.users-guide/source/getting_started.rst

 **Intermediate geographic information system (GIS) skills are required for many InVEST analysis steps, including creating model inputs, and working with model outputs.**

 This User Guide assumes that you have the required GIS skills, it does not generally provide instruction related to viewing or processing data using GIS software.
 You may use any geospatial software that you are comfortable with, with QGIS and ArcGIS being most common.
-There are many classes and tutorials available for learning GIS skills and software, and we recommend getting comfortable with these concepts and tools before beginning work with InVEST.
+There are many classes and tutorials available for learning GIS skills and software, and we recommend getting comfortable with these concepts and tools before beginning to work with InVEST.

 Here are some examples of the types of tasks commonly done in a GIS as part of an InVEST analysis.
 This is not a comprehensive list: